letsencrypt/website/content/en/upcoming-features.md

 On Feb 11, 2026, we intend to [remove the "TLS Client Authentication" Extended Key Usage (EKU)](https://letsencrypt.org/2025/05/14/ending-tls-client-authentication/) from our default certificate profile.
 Prior to that date, we will offer an alternative profile which will still contain that EKU, but note that this will be a temporary stop-gap for clients that need more time to migrate away from needing it: that alternate profile will go away on May 13, 2026.

 # Completed Features

+## Shutdown of Expiration Notification Emails

+On June 4, 2025, we [turned off our expiration email notification service](https://letsencrypt.org/2025/01/22/ending-expiration-emails/), and delete all email addresses associated with ACME accounts from our production database.

 ## Removal of OCSP URLs